Briant-20/the-space-race/README.md

 I created a link which is in a fixed position in the bottom right of the screen.
 Clicking this link which is displayed using a icon of an up arrow which indicates its purpose, will bring the user back to the very top of the page.
 I feel this is a useful feature and will help users navigate the website.

-The main header of the website The Space Race is a link that will bring the user back to the home page whne clicked.
+The main header of the website The Space Race is a link that will bring the user back to the home page when clicked.

 ### Future Features